Examples | PY

 Features Showcased

-• Creating scalar fields with tf.distance_field
+• Creating scalar fields with tf.distance

 • Extracting isocontours at threshold values